This programme is relevant for those who have a professional interest in language.

-Allow you to develop an academic interest in the use of corpora in a variety of approaches
+The programme aims to allow you to develop an academic interest in the use of corpora in a variety of approaches.

-Provide research training in the growing area of corpus linguistics, as a basis for more advanced research in this area
+It will also provide research training in the growing area of corpus linguistics, as a basis for more advanced research in this area

 You take three taught modules as part of the Corpus Linguistics MRes.
 These are: